 • help to design a new project or program

-• participate in a clinical drug trial or other research study (if eligible)
+• participate in a research study (if eligible)

 • complete a survey